readthedocs/readthedocs.org/docs/user/glossary.rst

    slug
       A unique identifier for a project or version.
-This value comes from the project or version name, which is reduced to lowercase letters, numbers, and hypens.
-You can retreive your project or version slugs from :doc:`our API <api/v3>`.
+This value comes from the project or version name, which is reduced to lowercase letters, numbers, and hyphens.
+You can retrieve your project or version slugs from :doc:`our API <api/v3>`.

    subproject